-USF is planning to re-open campus buildings on August 3, 2020 (fall semester classes will begin on August 24, 2020) while adhering to the “Restore Illinois” guidelines presented by Illinois Governor J.B.
+USF opened campus buildings on August 3, 2020 and fall semester classes began on August 24, 2020.
+The university is adhering to the “Restore Illinois” guidelines presented by Illinois Governor J.B.
 Pritzker, as well as the “best practices” guidance from the Centers for Disease Control and Prevention (CDC), the Illinois Department of Public Health (IDPH) and the Will County Health Department.

 This preparedness plan goes into effect August 1 and will apply to all members of the USF community: students, faculty, administrators, staff, business partners (e.g., Ricoh, ABM), and all campus visitors.

 As Saints United, we each have a part to play in keeping one another safe, and it is imperative our entire community understand and fulfill their role to help mitigate the spread of the COVID-19.
 Everyone will be required to sign electronically a Statement of USF Community Expectations sent through the USF portal before returning to campus.
 This Statement outlines principles all members of our community will be asked to agree to as a condition of returning to and remaining on any of the USF campuses.

 I acknowledge that I have reviewed the expectations and information about USF’s practices and procedures as they relate to returning to the campus during the COVID-19 pandemic.
 The goal of USF is to protect all individuals by establishing recommendations to minimize the risk of exposure and mitigate the effects of the virus within the community.

 During this year of COMPASSION, I will demonstrate a greater mindfulness of others.
 I am committed to the safety and health of the USF community, both our students and employees, and pledge to:

 - Wear a face covering and wear my USF ID.